siddharth-bhatnagar/automation-script/README.md

-# pepcoding-hackathon
+# Instagram Automation Script

-This is an automation project built with node.js
+This project was built as part of pepcoding's hackathon using Puppeteer.